Pocket/terraform-modules/README.md

 Note that this isn't a full end-to-end verification, and will hang on domain certificate steps, but the above should surface most generated terraform issues.

-### Testing in other Repo
+### Testing in Dependent Repos

 Sometimes it is useful to develop the module while consuming it in another repo.

 1. Run `npm link` in the root of this repo
 2. In the consumer repo run `npm link @pocket/terraform-modules`
 3. In this repo run `npm run watch`
-4. Profit in the consumer repo
+4. Profit in the consumer repo - meaning, test deploying your application to AWS (probably in the dev account)

 When you are done be sure to:
 1. `npm unlink` in this repo